 Do you need to understand all of this?
 Will there be a test?
 No, and no. But you must be aware of the need to provide your table saw with the energy it will need to do what you want it to do and do it well.

 The table saw’s horsepower will determine how hungry it will be at starting time and cutting time.
 Its power source and electrical service must be able to provide that energy safely and continuously during operation.

 How Many Watts Does a Table Saw Use?

 In a way, that is a trick question.
 The answer to it is when?
 This is so because your table saw requires higher wattage to start than it does to run, and the higher wattage needed to start the table determines the saw’s horsepower.

-If you have an ordinary table saw, nothing really big will require about as much power as your washing machine.
+If you have an ordinary table saw, nothing big will require as much power as your washing machine.
 But, higher horsepower motors in table saws will require much more.

 When assessing the power needs of a table saw, you also have to consider its need for more power at startup than it needs to run after starting.
 For instance, a table saw requiring 1,800 watts to run efficiently will require over 4,500 watts on startup.

 The typical table saw in a hobbyist woodworker’s shop is about 2 hp and will need about 1,725 watts to run smoothly.
 Running smoothly also has to do with how you attempt to use it.

 A 2 hp motor in your table saw can handle cutting a 2” thickness, but the motor will be taxed too much to cut something larger.
 If your projects will use stock that thickness – up the hp of the table saw you buy.
 Your table saw blade will thank you.

 Can I run a 15 amp saw on a 15 amp circuit?